The Bible tells one story. Humanity growing up.

 The standard Christian answer is: saved from hell.
 Saved from God’s wrath.
 Saved from the eternal consequences of your sin.

 That framing turns God into a threat and Jesus into a shield.
 It makes the entire gospel a hostage negotiation: love me or burn.
 That is not the God described in Hour 1.
-A parent who creates children and then threatens them with eternal torture for failing to perform is not a loving parent.
+A parent who creates children and then threatens them with eternal torment for failing to perform is not a loving parent.
 That is a tyrant.

 So what are you actually saved from?